axieum/minecord/README.md

   * A player teleported to another dimension
   * A player joined the game
   * A player left the game
+  * An admin broadcast an in-game message
+  * An admin broadcast an in-game message to all players
   * The server began to start
   * The server started and is accepting connections
   * The server began to stop
   * The server stopped and is offline
   * The server stopped unexpectedly and is inaccessible
     * Optionally attach the crash report when available

 ### 🪄 Commands